MaximeKjaer/kjaer.io/_posts/2019-09-20-formal-verification.md

 To check for reachability, for a finite $S$, we can simply run DFS.

 ### Relations
 Let's study relations more closely.
 A relation is a *directed edge* in the transition graph.
-We follow this edge when we see a given input $\in A$.
+We follow this edge when we see a given input $a \in A$.

 If we look at the graph, we may not be interested in the inputs associated to each edge.
 Therefore, we can construct the edge set $\bar{r}$: